-9.2 Definition of roles
+9.3 Definition of roles

 Asthma Lead - A school Asthma Lead is a member of school staff who takes a lead role within the school to ensure the asthma policy is implemented.
-They should be part of the Senior Leadership Team within the school and support the Asthma Champion within the school.
-The Asthma Lead should liaise with the school safeguarding lead and identified school nurse if there are concerns.
+They should be part of the Senior Leadership Team within the school and support the Asthma Champion roles within the school.

 Asthma Champion A school Asthma Champion is a non-clinical member of staff who takes an active role supporting the school with the practical implementation of their asthma policy.
-They should link with others outside the school for support e.g. asthma clinical nurse specialist (CNS), a local GP and local community asthma team.
-They should monitor the storage and accessibility of inhalers, maintain an up to date Asthma register and monitor expiry dates of medication; requesting new medication from parents as required.
+They should link with others outside the school for support e.g., asthma clinical nurse specialist (CNS), a local GP and local community asthma team.
+An Asthma Lead is usually a member of staff at the school - the welfare officer is ideally placed or a staff member with an interest in children's asthma and they may be part of a local asthma network.
+The Asthma Lead should liaise with the school safeguarding lead and identified school nurse if there are concerns around a child's asthma control.